Tellicious/STM32-smartLED/README.md

 ### CubeMX setup:
 - Set PWM timer with 800 kHz frequency using only the autoReload register, with prescaler = 0.
 Overclocking up to 1.2 MHz frequency can be achieved, but results may vary
 - Enable auto-reload preload
-- Set DMA Memory->Peripheral in circular mode, with peripheral data width `Word` and memory data width `Half Word` and with "Increment address" selected for memory
+- Set DMA Memory->Peripheral in circular mode, with peripheral data width `Word` and memory data width `Byte` and with "Increment address" selected for memory

 ### Example usage:
 - Initialization: